TimMonko/napari-ndev/docs/beginner_setup.md

 ![UI-installation](resources/gifs/ui_installation.gif)

 Inside napari, navigate to `Plugins` --> `Install/Uninstall Plugins...`.
 In the `filter...` text box, search for `napari-ndev`.
 Select `PyPI` as the Source and `Install` the most recent (default) version.
-This is a complete version of `napari-ndev` but lacks the full integration with other tools such as the `napari-assistant` and `napari-workflows`.
+This is a complete version of `napari-ndev` and currently support full integration with other tools such as the `napari-assistant` and `napari-workflows`.
 This minimal installation is sufficient for full reproducibility of any analysis. **Note**: You must close the little black `When installing/uninstalling npe2...` pop-up for the installation to look to proceed.
 This installation will potentially take a few minutes depending on your computer and internet speed.

-### napari-ndev full installation
+### **[Optional]** napari-ndev full installation

 ![Console-installation](resources/gifs/console-full-installation.gif)